SundaeSwap-finance/toolkit-for-cardano/README.md

 #### Dir

-`cardano-toolkit` stores its data in the directory passed in via `--dir`
+`toolkit-for-cardano` stores its data in the directory passed in via `--dir`

 #### Minting